hzi-bifo/seq2geno/input_zip_structure.md

 │   └── rna/  # single-end RNA-seq reads
 ├── functions/
-│   └── functions  # a list of features to include; each one in a line ├── reference/  # ference data
+│   └── functions  # a list of features to include; each one in a line ├── reference/  # reference data
 ├── resources/
 │   └── resources  # the resource allowance
 └── phenotype/  # phenotype data